-According to the WHO, major depressive disorder (i.e., unipolar depression) is the second largest healthcare problem worldwide in terms of disability caused by illness (Levav 2002).
-It afflicts an estimated 17% of individuals during their lifetimes at tremendous cost to society (Greenberg 1990; Kessler 1994).
-About 20% of depressions still persist after two years and roughly a third of all depressive disorders take a chronic course (Spijker 2002; Arnow 2003).
+According to the WHO, major depressive disorder is the second largest healthcare problem worldwide in terms of disability caused by illness (Levav 2002).
+It afflicts an estimated of 17% of individuals during their lifetimes at tremendous cost to society (Greenberg 1990; Kessler 1994), and roughly a third of all depressive disorders take a chronic course (Spijker 2002; Arnow 2003).
 Compared to other medical disorders, depressive illness causes the most significant deterioration in individual life quality (Bech 1999).
 Approximately 15% of depressive patients will commit suicide over a 10-20 year period (Fawcett 1993).